xdevs23/Cornowser/README.md

 Also visit our [XDA thread](http://forum.xda-developers.com/android/apps-games/app-cornowser-t3287890)!

-[xdevs23](http://github.com/xdevs23) does the main work on this project, [Thunderbottom](http://github.com/Thunderbottom) helps and supports me.
+I, [xdevs23](http://github.com/xdevs23), do the main work on this project, [Thunderbottom](http://github.com/Thunderbottom) helps and supports me.
 We also have some translators for our app.
 Please visit our [Wiki](https://github.com/xdevs23/Cornowser/wiki) to get more information.

 <hr />